Choosing an Ice Hockey Stick

 We will try to write in more detail how to choose the equipment, which can be confusing for beginners.
 You will mostly be choosing a hockey stick, ice skates, shin protectors and gloves.
 For the rest of equipment, the sizes are marked as S, M, L, XL.
 If the name contains abbreviation JR (junior), it means it’s a junior equipment.
 If the name contains abbreviation SR (senior), then it means it is equipment for adults.
 Some parts of equipment also come in YT (youth) size – children size.

 Left-handed or right-handed?

-If your right hand is positioned lower than your left hand, you will want a right-handed hockey stick.
+If your right hand is under your left while holding a stick, then you need a right angulation.

-- When standing on your skates, the stick should reach your chin.
+- If you’re choosing the length without skates, the stick should reach your nose.

 Ideal flex when shooting

 The most used sticks today are composite sticks, but wooden sticks are also used.
 Both have their good and bad sides, which we will now go through.